ICT4SD/Terrorism_Analysis/index.md

  - Total Number of Fatalities, including Number of US Fatalities and Number of Perpetrator Fatalities
  - Total Number of Injured, including Number of U.S. Injured and Number of Perpetrators Injured
  - Property Damage, including damage extend, values and comments
- - Total Number of Hostages/ Kidnapping Victims, including US Hostages or Kidnapping Victims, kidnapping hours, countries, total ransom mmount demanded, and number released/escaped/rescued
+ - Total Number of Hostages/Kidnapping Victims, including US Hostages or Kidnapping Victims, kidnapping hours, countries, total ransom mmount demanded, and number released/escaped/rescued

  <b>9) Additional Information and Sources: </b>
   - Additional relevant details about the attack, including International‐ Logistical, International‐ Miscellaneous, and sources.